ExPLoit: Extracting Private Labels in Split Learning: Our Proposal: ExPLoit

-We propose the \emph{Gradient Inversion Attack} to leak the private labels in two-party split learning.
-Our key insight is that the attack can be framed as a supervised learning problem by replacing the unknown parameters of the label owner with learnable surrogate variables.
+We propose \emph{ExPLoit}-- a label leakage attack that can be used by a malicious input-owner to learn the private labels in split learning.
+Our key insight is that the label leakage attack can be framed as a supervised learning problem by replacing the unknown parameters of the label owner with learnable surrogate variables.
 This allows the adversarial input owner to ``replay" the split learning process with surrogate variables.
-We develop a novel loss function that matches the gradients collected during replay split learning with the gradients obtained during the original split learning.
+We develop a novel loss function using gradient-matching and several regularization terms developed using properties of the model and training data.
 By minimizing this loss function, we can recover the label owner's private labels with high accuracy.
 The rest of this section describes our proposed attack in greater detail.